Ennore: Schools

 Ennore has got good number of Government schools.
 Government High School, Kathivakkam Elementary School.
 The Leading Private schools are Sri SSM Group of Schools, Parthasarathy Matriculation School, St. Joseph Matriculation School, V.O.C.
 Matriculation School, Child park school and Annamalai Matriculation Schools.

 Transportation

 Metropolitan Transport Corporation runs passenger buses to Ennore from other major parts of Chennai city.

 Route number 4, 4M (Minjur-Ennore- Broadway),56F is available frequently from Broadway Bus Terminus (Parrys), 56, 56A from Vallalar Nagar (Mint), 159E, 121C from CMBT, 1C, 1D from Thiruvanmiyur, 28B from Egmore Railway Station.
 4C from Chennai central, 157E from redhills.

-Films and Music
+Films and music

 Ennore has been featured in many of the Tamil and other language movies.
 The climax fight in the popular Tamil movie "Kaaka Kaaka" was filmed in a place called Sandbar in Ennore.
+Some scenes from the 2023 film Maaveeran were also canned here.
 Environmental activist Nityanand Jayaraman produced the ‘Chennai Poromboke Paadal’, featuring T.M.
 Krishna, as part of a campaign to raise awareness about the encroachment on Chennai's Ennore Creek.